Maple Banana Nut Oatmeal

 • 2 cups old fashioned oats

-• 2 medium banana sliced thin (reserve ½ of 1 banana for serving)
+• 2 medium bananas sliced thin (reserve ½ of 1 banana for serving)

-• 1/3 cup pecans chopped (reserve a tablespoon or so for serving)
+• cup pecans chopped (reserve 1 tablespoon for serving)

 Instructions

-• Combine the oats, water, bananas, pecans and salt in a medium size saucepan.
-Bring to a boil over medium high heat and then reduce to medium low and allow to thicken for 3-5 minutes, stirring frequently.
+• Combine the oats, water, pecans and salt in a medium size saucepan.
+Bring to a boil over medium-high heat and then reduce to medium-low and allow to thicken for 3-5 minutes, stirring frequently.
+Remove from the heat and stir in bananas.

 Tried this recipe?Mention @barefeetkitchen or tag #barefeetkitchen!